ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 This repository contains code that is used in this tutorial.

 ## Run on your local machine

-Follow the steps below to run the application on your local machine.
-In a subsequent section are instructions for running it on the same Kubernetes or OpenShift cluster where the Watson STT service is running.
+Follow the steps below to run the application front-end on your local machine,

 ### 1. Build
 Go to the directory that contains sample code for this tutorial.